Clones of pigmented words and realizations of special classes of monoids: A hierarchy of clones

 \subsection{On pigmented stalactites}

 By considering the intersection of the clone congruences $\Equiv_\Sort$ and $\Equiv_{\First_k}$, $k \geq 0$, we construct a quotient clone $\Stal_k(\Monoid)$ of $\P(\Monoid)$.
-A realization through new combinatorial objects named $\Monoid$-pigmented stalactites is introduced and a finitely related presentation is described.
+A description through new combinatorial objects named $\Monoid$-pigmented stalactites is introduced and a finitely equationally axiomatizable presentation is described.
 These results are based on the introduction of a $\PSymbol$-symbol for the underlying equivalence relation.
-The proofs of the results and intermediate lemmas of this section are very similar to the ones of Section~\ref{subsec:magn} and are omitted for this reason.